payu-india/CMS-Chatbot/docs/Collect Payments/introduction-web/custom-checkout-merchant-hosted/index.md

 Merchant Hosted Checkout supports a wide range of payment methods:

-* **Credit Cards and Debit Cards**: Visa, Mastercard, American Express, etc. For more information, refer to [Cards Integration](https://docs.payu.in/docs/collect-payments-with-cards-seamless).
+* **Credit Cards and Debit Cards**: Visa, Mastercard, American Express, etc. For more information, refer to [Cards Integration](https://docs.payu.in/docs/collect-payments-with-cards-seamless`).
 * **Net Banking**: Collect payments through Net Banking using PayU’s Merchant Hosted Checkout integration.
 Merchants should always send both customer account no and customer IFSC Code in Request.
-For more information, refer to [Net Banking Integration](https://docs.payu.in/docs/collect-payments-with-net-banking-seamless).
+For more information, refer to [Net Banking Integration](doc:collect-payments-with-net-banking-seamless)
 * **Wallets**: Integrate with popular wallets like Paytm, PhonePe, and others.
 For more information, refer to [Wallets Integration](doc:collect-payments-with-wallets-seamless).
 * **UPI**: Collect payments via UPI using the customer’s UPI ID.
 For more information, [UPI Integration](https://docs.payu.in/docs/collect-payments-with-upi-seamless).
 * **EMI (Equated Monthly Installments)**: Offer customers the option to pay in instalments.
 For more information, refer to [EMI Integration](https://docs.payu.in/docs/collect-payments-with-emi-seamless).